hannimeee/lockedin/README.md

 1. Clone this repository.
 2. Open the `homePage.html` file in your browser.
 3. Allow camera access to enable real-time facial recognition.
+4. Upload and replace the PNG file in the user folder in the FaceRec folder.
+This picture will be used for facial recognition.
+Each user only needs to upload one straight-face PNG file.
-4. Start improving your study efficiency today!
+5. Start improving your study efficiency today!

 ## Design Choice